Detection of missing baryons in galaxy groups with kinetic Sunyaev-Zel'dovich effect: RESULTS

+where `$\langle\cdot\cdot\cdot\rangle$' denotes the mean.
+As expected from the nature of our simultaneous constraining of the model parameters, the off-diagonal elements are all negative.
+To estimate the joint signal-to-noise from the six mass bins, we use the covariance matrix to define a multivariate normal distribution function, and calculate the cumulative probability of a null detection.
+The probability of our measurements thus calculated corresponds to a significance level of about $6\sigma$.

-To summarize, all the seven samples we have analyzed give consistent results, demonstrating that our detection of the kSZE is reliable.
-The sample-to-sample variations are larger than the uncertainties in the mean values of individual groups, suggesting that the uncertainties in the results are dominated by systematic effects.
-The results with the power-law model [see equation \ref{eq_pl}] for all the seven samples we have analyzed above are shown as the colour points in Fig.~\ref{fig_A_alpha}.
-The data points are clustered in a region $(A,\alpha)\in (0.015\pm 0.003, 1.2\pm 0.3)$.
-The dispersion among the seven samples is comparable to that of $A$ at a given $\alpha$ obtained from the 200 random samples, indicating that the errors in the estimates are dominated by large-scale fluctuations in the background and foreground.
-With this dispersion to represent the uncertainty in the results, our detection is at a level of more than $5\sigma$.
+The results with the power-law model [see equation \ref{eq_pl}] for all the seven samples we have analyzed above are shown as the colour points in Fig.\,\ref{fig_A_alpha}.
+The data points are clustered in a region $(A,\alpha)\in (0.018\pm 0.0039, 1.1\pm 0.40)$.
+The dispersion among the seven samples is comparable to that of $A$ at a given $\alpha$ obtained from the 200 random samples, indicating that the errors in the estimates are dominated by fluctuations in the background and foreground.
+With this dispersion to represent the uncertainty in the results, our detection is at a level of more than $5\sigma$, consistent with the estimate from the binned data given above.